idaholab/moose/modules/doc/content/getting_started/examples_and_tutorials/tutorial01_app_development/step01_moose_app.md

 To initialize a new application, a name must be selected.
 For MOOSE applications, this is usually the name of an animal, e.g., [BISON](https://mooseframework.org/bison/).
 Sometimes, the application name is also an acronym for a more descriptive title, e.g., [MASTODON](https://mooseframework.org/mastodon/) stands for "Multi-hazard Analysis for STOchastic time-DOmaiN phenomena."

-The name +Babbler+ was selected for the application referenced by demonstrations throughout this tutorial, but please feel free to choose another name.
+The name +Babbler+ was selected for the application developed throughout this tutorial, but please feel free to choose another name.
 This tutorial application is designed to teach people the core concepts of MOOSE for creating custom applications.
 "Babbler" is a reference to [pied babblers](https://en.wikipedia.org/wiki/Southern_pied_babbler), an animal known to teach its young [(Thorton and Raihani, 2008)](https://doi.org/10.1016/j.anbehav.2007.12.014).
 A "babbler" is also defined as a ["a person who talks constantly"](https://www.merriam-webster.com/thesaurus/babbler), which, in context of the live training, is a fair description of MOOSE team members.

 !media tutorial01_app_development/pied_babblers.jpg
        style=width:60%;margin-left:auto;margin-right:auto;